 While it would be nice to buy everything organic, it’s simply not possible for a lot of people all of the time.

-Our clean 15 lists the best vegetables to buy organically to limit exposure to pesticides.
-You’ll notice that a lot of the 'clean' produce has thick skin.
+Our clean 15 lists vegetables that naturally have limited exposure to pesticides—usually due to thick skin.
 This allows the produce to protect its edible parts from pesticides, meaning it’s safer for eating and better for your health.
 Think apples (on the dirty list) vs. avocados (on the clean list).

-This list will help you allocate your budget to the foods that should be bought organically, and which foods have less pesticides and chemicals and are ok to buy conventionally if your budget doesn’t stretch.
+This list will help you allocate your budget to the foods that should be bought organically, and which foods are exposed less pesticides and chemicals and are ok to buy conventionally if your budget doesn’t stretch.
+We always recommend washing fruit and veg (organic as well!) before eating.

 This list was comprised by the Environmental Working Group and is listed in order of the most contaminated fruits and vegetables.